ghools/Neuro2022-EXTRA/README.md

 Learn how to Implement a Slideshow with html/css/java/script including:

-    Buttons to go to next slide
+    Buttons to go to next/prev slide
     Basic styling with picture and then text/description Small animation on slide change (optional, may not have time)